capt-clay10/EasyD3D/README.md

-# Generate/alter input/boundary condition files for Delft3D4 using the EasyGSH and COSMO datasets
-# Identify representative period by wind (Soares et al., 2024)
-# Use the standalone GUI EasyD3D or run the main.py file
+# Identify an unfiltered-reduced-representative period and extract associated input boundary conditions for Delft3D

+*The GUI is adapted to EasyGSH and COSMO for extraction but the source code can be adapted to other datasets.
-Source of easygsh data  **https://mdi-de.baw.de/easygsh/Easy_Viewer_syn.html#home**

-Citations for using EasyGSH data : **Hagen, R., Plüß, A., Schrage, N., Dreier, N. (2020): EasyGSH-DB: Themengebiet - synoptische Hydrodynamik.
+Source of easygsh data  **https://mdi-de.baw.de/easygsh/Easy_Viewer_syn.html#home** Citations for using EasyGSH data : **Hagen, R., Plüß, A., Schrage, N., Dreier, N. (2020): EasyGSH-DB: Themengebiet - synoptische Hydrodynamik.
 Bundesanstalt für Wasserbau. https://doi.org/10.48437/02.2020.K2.7000.0004**

-Please read the source document to understand how these datasets are generated.
+Please read the source document to understand how EasyGSH datasets are generated.
 Here are some quick points.
 * The data provided are the results of a numerical simulation gridded over 1km and provided every 20 minutes.
 * The numerical modelling approach used to generate the data utilizes annually updated bathymetry, tidal dynamics simulated by the Untrim2 modelling system, using tidal constituents at the open boundaries (corrected for external surge), waves computed using a combination of the model UnK (Schneggenburger et al., 2000) and SWAN for near-shore physical processes. **This code does not extract SWAN-generated data**